cfsengineering/CEASIOMpy/ceasiompy/PlotAeroCoefficients/README.md

 ## Installation or requirements

 `PlotAeroCoefficients` is a native CEASIOMpy module, hence it is available and installed by default.
-To run it, you just have to be sure that are you are in the CEASIOMpy Conda environment.
+To run it, you just have to be sure that you are in the CEASIOMpy Conda environment.

 ## Limitations